 Marketing is a broad church.
-From SEO to social and email to direct, it encompasses so many different aspects that labelling yourself as a ‘freelance marketer’ might actually set you out as a jack of all trades, but a master of none.
-And in such a competitive market (we don’t all work on the beach, y’know) that could be a fatal error.
+From SEO to social and email to direct, it encompasses so many different aspects that labeling yourself as a ‘freelance marketer’ might set you out as a jack of all trades, but a master of none.
+And in such a competitive market (we don’t all work on the beach, now) that could be a fatal error.

 So as a freelancer, I believe it’s key to identify and then thrive in your chosen niche of marketing.
 But if you have skills in a wide variety of areas, how do you go about that?

 The first thing to do is to find out which companies are in a position to take on a freelancer like you.
 If you’re set on working in a specific industry, then do a quick digital audit of some local businesses in that industry; investigate their social media efforts, their search ranking, their email marketing program (if it exists), and make points on how they could improve.